 Striving for growth should be the foundation of your business.
 Whether you’re thinking about starting a business from scratch or looking at a profitable small business for sale, unless there is potential for growth, your business will eventually hit a brick wall.
 Here, we are focussing on 3 basic tips to grow your small business.

 You can avoid running a stale business venture by taking action to drive your business rather than opening the doors and waiting for the sales to happen.
 If you’re planning a new business or wanting to grow an established one, you must have a website for people to find you.
-But, before you launch your website, search for commercial real estate for sale or buy an existing business.
+But, before you launch your website, search for the commercial real estate for sale or buy an existing business.

 Follow these tips.
 They’ll help you build your business into a successful venture.